yxj0312/docs/Interview/JavaScript/Interview Question.md

 In JS, you enable strict mode by putting "use strict"; at the beginning of the file.
 Strict mode enables more rigorous error-checking in your code and makes debugging easier.
 For example, this snippet will work in regular JS, but not strict:

+Strict mode is a way to introduce better error-checking into your code.

 ```JavaScript
 x = 'abacaba'; // using an undeclared variable is not allowed in strict mode